theuema/LNCS_DBLP/README.md

 After that you can use and push the `master` branch as usual.
 Notes on syncing with the upstream repository [are available from GitHub](https://help.github.com/articles/syncing-a-fork/).

+## DBLP Automation
+1. Add a citation to your `doc.tex` file (or any other .tex file in your document folder) using the defined prefix `DBLP:` with the dblp key. e.g.: \cite{DBLP:tr/meltdown/s18}
+2. Execute `get_dblp.sh`.
+3. Done.

+The get script adds the BibTeX record to `dblp_paper.bib` and later copies the entry to `refs.bib` for compilation.
+References that are not part of the dblp computer science bibliography can be added to `non_dblp.bib` manually, which are also copied to `refs.bib` via the get script.

+Configure a custom LateX build and include the get script to avoid the manual execution everytime references are changed.

 ## FAQ